FineUploader/bower-dist/README.md

 $ cd fineuploader-dist
 $ npm install
 $ cd src
 $ npm install    # I don't thinks it's a best idea but, you need to do this in order to install all of fine-uploader dependencies (let me know if you have better one)
 $ cd ..          # when all done, get back to the root directory
 $ grunt
 ```

 > You should now see these files within the `dist` directory

 ```
-build
+dist
 ├── placeholders
 │   ├── not_available-generic.png
 │   └── waiting-generic.png